jantznick/stagehand/docs/architecture.md

     *   Managing client-side state using Zustand.
     *   Communicating with the backend `api` service.
     *   Styling will be handled by Tailwind CSS v4.

+3.  **`packages/emails` (Transactional Emails):** A mini repo for building transactional emails.
+Its responsibilities include:
+    *   Building and previewing emails to be sent by the app

 ## Data Model & Tenancy